Azakidev/Dawlf-index/Breeds/Regular.md

 - Tail length: 35 - 45 cm
 - #Original
 ## Origins
-These species, alongside the [[royal]] variant evolved from the original feral dawlfs back in ancient laraybisean times.
+These species, alongside the [[royal]] variant evolved from the original feral dawlfs back in ancient laraybean times.
 ## Traits
 - [-] Can have [[pouches]]
 - [-] Can have [[horns]]